h0tk3y/k-new-mpp-samples/README.md

 That's it!
 Publish it to some repository (e.g. to the local Maven repo with the task `publishToMavenLocal`).

-Now, in another project, you can declare a single dependency on the published MPP library:
+Now, in another project, it is enough to declare a single dependency on the published MPP library:

 ```groovy
 // in a module 'my-mpp-app'